-Alternatively, please forward your name, address, phone number, and the program you are interested in through personal email to Contact@literacysandiego.org.
+Alternatively, please forward your name, address, phone number, and the program you are interested in through email to Contact@literacysandiego.org.

 Your personal information will ONLY be shared with a partner literacy program.
-We do not sell or give out personal information to any other companies or organizations.

-Following are general descriptions for available opportunities:
+Following are general descriptions of available opportunities:

 Adult Literacy – Tutor adults one-on-one at your local library.

 The time commitment is 2, 1 ½ -hour sessions a week for 3 hours total per week.
-Most programs like you to commit to tutoring for at least 6 months.
+Most programs like volunteers to commit to tutoring for at least 6 months.
 The training ranges from 12 – 15 hours depending on the program.
-Hours and locations are very flexible throughout the county.
+Hours and locations are flexible throughout the county.